 Install the latest version of Silverlight

 Netflix uses Silverlight to stream videos in Windows 10.
 You can download it manually from the Microsoft website, and install it.
 Normally, Microsoft Silverlight should automatically get updated to the latest version via WU (Windows Update).
 However, since the update is not considered important, Windows might prioritize other updates first.
 Manually download & install the latest Microsoft Silverlight version from (here).
 Restart windows and check this mostly helps to fix Netflix error code U7363-1261-8004B82E.

-Did these solutions help to fix “Netflix app not working windows 10”?
-Let us know which option work for you, Also Read How To Fix 100% Disk Usage on Windows 10 version 1803
+Did these solutions help to fix the “Netflix app not working windows 10”?
+Let us know which options work for you, Also Read How To Fix 100% Disk Usage on Windows 10 version 1803